Redawt/f4-frost-guide/lochecker.md

     const wrong_order_after_frost_description = "You should load these frost unrelated mods before Frost.esp, unless you know what you are doing and know how to use xEdit.
 If you are unsure about this, go to the FROST Discord and ask there for clarification." myPrint(found_wrong_order_after_frost_plugins, "Normal Plugins are sorted wrong", wrong_order_after_frost_description);

-    const multiple_light_description = "You are most likely using multiple lighting mods.
-This will cause severe problems, please read the lighting section of the guide again:";
-    myPrint(found_multiple_lighting_plugins, "Multiple Lighting Mods", multiple_light_description);

     const fcf_lo_end_description = "Please load the following plugins at the END of your load order, and read the sorting rules from above again VERY carefully." myPrint(found_wrong_sorted_fcf_plugins, "Problems at the end of the load order.", fcf_lo_end_description);